alpersonalwebsite/react/11_webpack.md

 * [config\webpack.config.prod.server.js](./react-redux-webpack-client-server-scripts/config/webpack.config.prod.server.js)

 In our `server/server.js` we are going to make some changes to our if (!isProd) conditional.
 I will keep the previous code commented.
 In either case (if is prod or not) we are going to require the client and server configuration files, and, instead of passing one argument to webpack() method we are going to pass an array with both (client and server).
-The output that we are holding in the variable compiler will be an object; withing its properties, we will find compilers which data type is an array and it holds 2 elements.
-We can easily refer to each one doing: compiler. array with 2 elements: so we can easily refer to each one doing compiler.compilers[index].
+The output that we are holding in the variable compiler will be an object; within its properties, we will find compilers which data type is an array and it holds 2 elements.
+We can easily refer to each one doing: compiler.compilers[index].

 Let´s start with the first part of our condition if (!isProd), when we are in DEV mode.
 To webpack-dev-middleware we are going to pass both compilers.
 To webpack-hot-middleware, just the configuration related to our client.
-For both, we are going to use the devServer property configuratin that we have in ../config/webpack.config.dev.client.js
+For both, we are going to use the devServer property configuration that we have in ../config/webpack.config.dev.client.js

 In package.json replace the dev script with...